-The European Parliament met today in an extraordinary plenary session to adopt a resolution declaring that it does not accept the budget deal made by EU leaders on 21 July.
+The European Parliament met on 23 July in an extraordinary plenary session to adopt a resolution declaring that it does not accept the budget deal made by EU leaders on 21 July.
 EUA welcomes the resolution and supports the European Parliament in its call for more funding for research, innovation and the Green Deal.

 The resolution states that the Parliament objects to specific cuts in the Multiannual Financial Framework 2021-2027, which covers key programmes for the higher education and research sectors like Horizon Europe and Erasmus+, and calls for further negotiations.
 It specifically notes that the cuts go against the EU’s central objectives, especially given the Covid-19 crisis.
 This is in line with EUA’s reaction to the deal, which states that the outcome reveals a failure to invest strategically in the future.